MatthewYong/saitama-dainingu/README.md

 ### 4. Skeleton Plane
-The skeleton plane defines a basic visual design of the website through, for example, a mock-up, sketch or wireframe.
+The skeleton plane defines a basic visual design of the website through, for example a wireframe.
+The wireframes for this project can be downloaded from the link below:

+Below you can find an example of a wireframe of the landing page
+![alt text][wireframe]

+[wireframe]:

 ### 5. Surface Plane
 The surface plane is the final plane in the design process and defines the appearance of the website.
 This website needs to attract customers, but also needs to reflect the calmness during the dining experience.
-The following design style will be used:
+The following design style has been used:

 | Design Style | Design Choice|
 | :------------- | :---------- |